Tony-Philip/Math-for-ML/README.md

 # Math-for-ML
-This space is meant for saving the Jupiternotes for ML
+This space is meant for saving the notes of ML